porcupinelabs/rangefinder/readme.md

 - LRMultiLog - Opens all LR4 devices and logs data from each one in a separate CSV file along with a date/time stamp.

 - LRTimeLog - Used for logging measurements at longer intervals longer than 30 seconds.
 The laser is off most of the time, and only turned on while taking a measurement.

+- LrUserDefData - Demonstrates how to get / set the MicroLRF's user defined data.
+User defined data is a simple way to name a rangefinder.
+This is useful in applications that use multiple rangefinders.
+For example on a robot with three rangefinders, user defined data could be set to 'left', 'right', and 'front' so the application can identify each rangefinder.